What is your Ofsted rating?

 Are the same staff based in each room to assist continuity?

-SLEEPING TIMES AND ROUTINES AT NURSERY
+SLEEPING TIMES AND ROUTINES AND NURSERY

 How will my child sleep at nursery and where?